RohanNg/pimap-mobile/README.md

 ## Architectures

 This is a React Application written in Typescrypt.
 State management is managed using [Mobx library](https://mobx.js.org/).
-For navigation, [React Navigation](https://reactnavigation.org/docs/en/api-reference.html) is exploied.
+For navigation, [React Navigation](https://reactnavigation.org/docs/en/api-reference.html) is exploited.
 This app also leverage [Firebase](https://firebase.google.com) for NoSQL data storages, object storage, and authentication services.

 This project was bootstrapped with [CRNA - Create React Native App](https://github.com/react-community/create-react-native-app).
-For a deepdive into the application set up and integration, please read the CRNA documentation and Expo [documentation](https://expo.io).
+For a deep dive into the application set up and integration, please read the CRNA documentation and Expo [documentation](https://expo.io).

 ## Codebase structure